The Symptoms of Osteoporosis

 Osteoporosis can affect men and women.
 However, post-menopausal women have an increased risk.
 This is frequently due to lower hormone levels that happen after menopause.

 Usually, the body is efficient when it comes to replacing old bone.
 Your body is constantly regenerating new cells and the bones are no exception.
 When you are young and healthy, your bone mass steadily increases.
-Yet, after maturity, the bone replacing process gradually slows.
+Yet, after maturity, the bone-replacing process gradually slows.
 Most individuals reach the height of their bone mass around the age of 30.
 After age 30, bone is lost at a faster rate than it is replaced.
-Ultimately, the peak bone mass you achieve before this determines your likelihood for developing osteoporosis.
+Ultimately, the peak bone mass you achieve before this determines your likelihood of developing osteoporosis.

 Other causes of osteoporosis include thyroid issues or other gland problems.
 If you have too much of the thyroid hormone, it may result in bone loss.
 Overactive parathyroid and adrenal glands have further been thought to cause osteoporosis.